awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-private-network-bastion.md

    1. Enter a name in **Bastion Host Name**\.

-   1. Leave the remaining options blank, or set to their default values\.

    1. Choose **true** for **TCP forwarding**\.
 **Warning**
 TCP forwarding must be set to **true** in this step\.
 Otherwise, you won't be able to create an SSH tunnel in the next step\.

-   1. Leave the remaining options blank, or set to their default values\.

 1. Choose **Next**, **Next**\.